This article will present a few important topics when discussing payment processing for Latam and, more specifically, Brazil.

 The Issuing Bank receives the transaction information and then verifies if the Customer is authorized to perform such transaction by checking the bank account data.
 If everything checks out, the Issuing Bank then charges the Customer and notifies the Acquiring Bank.

 Most Common Payment Methods

-The traditional payment types in Latin America are credit card, debit card and cash payments like the "boleto bancário".
-The Boleto Bancário is a well known payment method in Brazil, that allows the Customer to pay for purchases in cash through a bank slip in person, at ATMs or through online banking.
-In other Latam countries, you will find similar cash payment methods, such as Oxxo in Mexico, Sencillito in Chile and Baloto in Colombia.
+The traditional payment methods in Latin America are credit card, debit card and cash payments like the "boleto bancário".
+The Boleto Bancário is a well-known payment method in Brazil, that allows the Customer to pay for purchases in cash through a bank slip in person, at ATMs or through online banking.
+In other Latam countries, you will find similar cash payment methods, such as OXXO in Mexico, Sencillito in Chile and Via Baloto in Colombia.

 Nowadays, if the consumer wants to make a real-time bank transfer between accounts when buying something online, he or she can do it using EFT (electronic funds transfer) or can opt to use Online Debit, which charges through their debit card, deducting from their account instantly.

 Credit Card Payment Processing

 Using a credit card is the most popular payment method in Brazil: it corresponds to more than 60% of all online purchases.
 But only ⅓ of Brazilians actually have their credit card enabled for international shopping, which means that to access the vast majority of the population you must accept local credit card payments.